Service Halted: Protecting Public Transit Networks from Cyberattacks

 Ransomware attack on the San Francisco (Muni) transit system’s ticketing machines

 Last week’s ransomware attack on the San Francisco (Muni) transit system’s ticketing machines demonstrated that hackers are casting a wide net on their potential targets.
-According to USA Today, the attack disrupted Muni’s internal computer system and email but did not affect the actual running of the transit agency, which runs buses, light rail, historic streetcars and cable cars.
+According to USA Today, the attack disrupted Muni’s internal computer system and email but did not affect the actual running of the transit agency, which runs buses, light rail, historic streetcars, and cable cars.
 To ensure service was not disrupted on one of the busiest shopping days of the year, Muni waived rider fees for the day.

 Cybersecurity is a growing concern for public transit managers as their services become increasingly dependent on networked information technology.
 Transit IT infrastructure is a series of complex, interconnected control, management, and communication systems.
-These systems are vulnerable to cyber attack which could disrupt operations or cause financial damage, as the Muni attack demonstrated.
+These systems are vulnerable to a cyber attack which could disrupt operations or cause financial damage, as the Muni attack demonstrated.

 Transit agencies need to make cybersecurity a top priority and become more proactive about catching threats before they become a problem.
 Washington state’s Pierce Transit has taken a proactive security posture to ensure it’s doing everything it can to thwart potential threats.